 Indian River County has the same frequency of service standard for all routes, with the only exception being for routes that provide regional or intercity service.
-With the exception of Route 11, all GoLine routes operate on 60 minute headways.
-Route 11, which provides intercity service along the US 1 corridor from Vero Beach to Sebastian, operates on a 120 minute headway.
+All GoLine routes operate on 60-minute headways.

 Currently, only one vehicle operates on a GoLine route at any given time.
 Reducing vehicle headways (i.e. increasing frequencies) would require adding a second vehicle to each affected route.
 Because increasing frequencies will require increasing the size of the GoLine fleet, it will involve capital costs as well as operating costs.